 Hello, my beloved readers!

-Did you prefer the book or the movie?
-Let me know in the comments!
+Did you read the DC Icons series?
+Let me know in the comments what you think!